 5 Scary Changes to Your Inventory Replenishment —Which Do You Make?

-You are scared of change, so are most people.
+You are scared of change, and so are most people.
 It is a basic human emotion that we all fear change.
-When faced with the need for change, reality sets in and you’re reminded that the world changes constantly.
+When faced with the need for change, reality sets in, and you’re reminded that the world changes constantly.
 A business that doesn’t change is doomed to fail.
-This sounds harsh but history teaches us that life is all about change.
+This sounds harsh, but history teaches us that life is about change.
 You either change, adapt (like a 1/2 change), or die.
-The irony in that statement is that often companies will change people but fail to change processes or systems, expecting things to improve.
+The irony in that statement is that often, companies will change people but fail to change processes or systems, expecting things to improve.
 How long did your foot stay stuck in the mud?
-Until you pulled it out, you didn’t go get a different person’s leg.
-The same with supply chains, until business and people are willing to make changes, expect the same results.
+You didn’t get a different person’s leg until you pulled it out.
+The same goes for supply chains; until businesses and people are willing to make changes, they expect the same results.

 Changes to Inventory Replenishment Are Needed

-Change is a scary thing, in fact most people will go to great lengths to avoid change.
-The reality is two things cause people to react: pain and pleasure.
+Change is scary; most people will go to great lengths to avoid change.
+The reality is that two things cause people to react: pain and pleasure.
 Whichever of these is associated with the change will drive the behavior of people in the group.
 Tony Robbins makes a great argument: It is all about the questions people ask.
-If you ask the right questions, your brain will always work to find a suited response.
-So close to Halloween, we thought it might be fun to highlight some of the changes occurring or that will occur based on new technologies and market changes.
-While based on our customer research and experiences, we hope you will enjoy the dry wit provided as you search for new opportunities to ‘Tighten the Links in Your Chain. ™’
+If you ask the right questions, your brain will always work to find a suitable response.
+So close to Halloween, we thought it might be fun to highlight some of the changes that will occur based on new technologies and market changes.
+Based on our customer research and experiences, we hope you will enjoy the dry wit provided as you search for new opportunities to ‘Tighten the Links in Your Chain. ™’

 Change before you are forced too.
 Jack Welch